Ghostly Tales for Ghastly Kids: Guilt Ghost

-An unnamed man went to a bar and had a bar brawl with another customer.
-He punched the customer, who fell to their death, and ran away until he was far enough to not be recognized.
-He buys a house to start a new life and forget about the accident.
-One day, he hears a voice whispering about the customer's death.
-The man shushes it.
+A man went to a bar and had a bar brawl with another customer.
+He punched the customer, who falls to their death, and ran away until he is far enough to not be recognised.
+Now fully anonymous, he buys a house to start a new life and forget about the accident.
+One day, he hears a voice whispering about the customer's death; he shushes it.
 It is the voice of a tiny ghost behind his ear, which whispers that it will not disappear until the man confesses.
 When the police appear at the front door to ask questions about the bar death, the ghost gives snide commentary as the officer shows off the victim's photograph.
 The man denies he ever saw and/or met the customer.
 The ghost grows to the size of a parrot and sits on the man's shoulder.

-The man struggles to sleep as the parrot-sized ghost never moves from his shoulder and continues to remind him about his lies.
-The police officer returns with the scarf the man had worn on the night of the bar brawl.
+The man struggles to sleep as the parrot-sized ghost never moves from his shoulder and continues reminding him about his lies.
+The police officer returns sometime later with the scarf the man had worn on the night of the bar brawl.
 Despite the officer pointing out the DNA all over it, the man denies being at the bar and/or being involved with any altercations.
 The parrot-sized ghost jumps off his shoulder and turns into a talking alligator.
-This version of the ghost never leaves the man's side and never shuts up: it purposely circles the man's feet when he walks to trip him up and the man loses any chance at friendships because he is stubborn and rude (ironically towards the alligator they cannot see) to them.
+This version of the ghost never leaves the man's side and never shuts up, purposely circling the man's feet when he walks to trip him up and making him stubborn and rude in front of others from the frustration, losing any chance at beginning friendships or a romantic life.

 The police officer returns to the house with another officer.
-The man is drowsy and irritable, with a face full of stubble, exhausted from the alligator ghost's week-long monologuing.
-The officers have actually come to arrest him because the autopsy and forensic evidence finds him the culprit but the man still denies he was involved with the bar patron's death.
-The alligator rolls itself into the corner of the room and begins to shapeshift again, growing a pinkish texture, turning into a man, and claims he is the actual killer; he is arrested and escorted out of the house.
+The man is drowsy and irritable, with a face full of stubble, exhausted from the alligator ghost's recent, week-long monologuing.
+The officers reveal they are here to arrest him because the autopsy and forensic evidence finds him the culprit but the man still denies he was ever involved with the bar patron's death.
+The alligator rolls itself into the corner of the room and begins to shape-shift again, growing a pinkish texture, turning into a man, and claims he is the actual killer; he is arrested and escorted out of the house.
 The man is confused but delighted his ghost took the blame.
 He walks into his kitchen to take out beer to celebrate but his hand slides through the handle of the fridge, discovering he has switched places with his guilt ghost.